Stiffstream/restinio/README.md

 One of the reasons to create *RESTinio* was an ability to have [express](https://expressjs.com/)-like request handler router.

-Since v 0.2.1 *RESTinio* has a router based on idea borrowed from [express](https://expressjs.com/) - a JavaScript framework.
+Since v0.2.1 *RESTinio* has a router based on idea borrowed from [express](https://expressjs.com/) - a JavaScript framework.
+In v0.4 lots of improvements were made to make express router much better and practical.

+In general one can implement a custom router.
+It just a special request handler that receives request from restinio as a usual handler and then selects a some kind of endpoint to do the final handling and may be adding some stuff to original request.
+Selection rules are up to router author.

-Routers acts as a request handler (it means it is a function-object that can be called as a request handler).
+Express routers acts as a request handler (it means it is a function-object that can be called as a request handler).
-But router aggregates several handlers and picks one or none of them to handle the request.
+It aggregates several endpoint-handlers and picks one or none of them to handle the request.
 The choice of the handler to execute depends on request target and HTTP method.
-If router finds no handler matching request then it rejects it.
+If router finds no handler matching the request then request is considered unmatched.
+It is possible to set a handler for unmatched requests, otherwise router rejects the request and *RESTinio* takes care of it.

 There is a difference between ordinary restinio request handler and the one that is used with experss router and is bound to concrete endpoint.
-The signature of a handlers that can be put in router has an additional parameter -- a container with parameters extracted from URI.
+The signature of a handlers that can be put in router has an additional parameter -- a container with parameters extracted from URI (request target).

 Express router is defined by `express_router_t` class.
 Its implementation is inspired by